-Along with the ring exchange, the Seven Blessings (Sheva Berakhot) are recited.
+Along with the ring exchange, the Seven Blessings (Sheva Brachot) are recited.
 Here's a translated excerpt:

 We bless God for creating joy and happiness, bride and groom, mirth song, gladness and rejoicing, love and harmony, peace and companionship; and we thank God for letting this bride and groom to rejoice together.

-As the bride and groom walk around flame honoring Agni, the Hindu fire god), they recite the following:
+After the union ceremony, the saptapadi takes place.
+As the couple walks around the flame honoring Agni, the Hindu fire god, they recite the following:

 Let us take the second step to develop physical, mental, and spiritual powers.